 But Iran will remain a challenging market to do business in.
 An opaque regulatory environment, weak commercial law and IP protection, very high tariff levels and problems with corruption mean that New Zealand companies looking to do business in Iran will need to do their homework.
 Finding the right local partner will be critical.

 While the lifting of US financial/banking sanctions against non-US banks is expected to facilitate trade between New Zealand and Iran over time, the speed at which New Zealand banks opt to re-enter the market will be a function of bank decisions around the risk profile they attach to Iran.
 New Zealand companies are advised to consult their banks to confirm comfort levels with facilitating Iran-related trade prior to making any commitments.

 New Zealanders must fully comply with these regulations.
 Given the technical nature of the regulations, and the penalties for non-compliance, it’s essential you get independent legal advice if you are contemplating doing business with Iran.
 This guidance material does not constitute legal advice.
 MFAT is not responsible for any loss or damage caused to any person relying on this material.

 If you have questions about the requirements imposed by the United Nations (Iran – Joint Comprehensive Plan of Action) Regulations 2016 (external link) or doing business with Iran, email: firstname.lastname@example.org or call New Zealand Trade and Enterprise on 0800 555 888.

-There is also at LinkedIn group for Kiwi exporters looking to do business in Iran.
-Click here (external link) to apply to join the group.
+There is also a LinkedIn group for Kiwi exporters looking to do business in Iran.

 Media and resources